jvde-github/AIS-catcher/README.md

 </p>

 #### Frequency Shift and PPM
-The Web Viewer include plots of frequency shift in ppm.
-In some of the tables and in screen output this is shortened to ppm.
+The Web Viewer include plots of what is called the `frequency shift`.
 The `frequency shift` is the frequency correction from the central frequencies that AIS-catcher has used to decode the signal.
 This value is related to  the frequency offset of the RTL-SDR dongle as discussed above but also depends on the deviations in the equipment of the sender.
-The number is in ppm (parts-per-million, so 1ppm ~ 162 Hz) and long-running averages can be used to determine the optimal ppm correction for the receiver setup.
-These deviations can  correct with `-p`.
-Deviations between -3 and +3 will usually not impact reception quality.
+The number is in ppm (parts-per-million, so 1ppm ~ 162 Hz) and in some tables and in screen output the quanity is refered to as `ppm`.
+Long-running averages can be used to determine the optimal ppm correction for the receiver setup.
+These deviations can be corrected with `-p`.
+Deviations between -3 and +3 will usually not impact reception quality so for modern dongles with frequency stabilization no action is required.

 ### System USB performance